 Summary

-[Editor’s note: issues to consider: Limits on disparity for viewing distance, formulae; Resolution & impact on viewing distance, depends on 3D technology; Viewing distance has too few details; Relationship between method & question to be answered; Number of observers: not sure, indicate this.
-Or may need more subjects; Insert other methods as appropriate, proven by tests

--dscqs]

 This Recommendation describes non-interactive subjective assessment methods for evaluating the one-way overall video quality for three dimensional (3D) video applications such as 3D videoconferencing, and 3D cable television.
 These methods can be used for several different purposes including, but not limited to, selection of algorithms, ranking of system performance and evaluation of the quality level during a video connection.
 This Recommendation also outlines the characteristics of the source sequences to be used, like duration, kind of content, number of sequences, etc.

 Details within this document are expected to change, based on experiments into how best to conduct 3DTV subjective tests.